danthegoodman1/cloudComputingCourse/06-docker_intro/README.md

 ## Another Assignment

 Hopefully you understand the basics of Docker and how you can use it's functionality.
-Now I want you to build something more substantial, and bring it to next class.
+Now I want you to try to build something more substantial, and bring it to next class.

 **Once we've done that, [We can move on to the next lesson.]()**